fmoor/edgedb-docs/doc/graphql/graphql.rst

         property isbn -> str:
             constraint maxlength(10)

-From the schema above EdgeDB will expose:
+From the schema above EdgeDB will expose to GraphQL:

 * Object types: ``Author`` and ``Book``
 * scalars ``String`` and ``ID``